Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 Finally, call the library extension methods as decribed below.
 This requires overriding the `OnModelCreating`, `SaveChanges`, and `SaveChangesAsync` methods.

-In `OnModelCreating` use the `EntityTypeBuilder` fluent api extension method `IsMultiTenant` to designate entity types as multitenant.
-Call `SetupMultiTenant` on the `ModelBuilder` to configure each enttiy type marked with the `[MultiTenant]` data attribute.
-This is only needed if using the attribute and internally uses the `IsMultiTenant` fluent api.
-Make sure to call the base class `OnModelCreating` method if necessary, such as inheriting from `IdentityDbContext`.
+In `OnModelCreating` use the `EntityTypeBuilder` fluent API extension method `IsMultiTenant` to designate entity types as multitenant.
+Call `SetupMultiTenant` on the `ModelBuilder` to configure each entity type marked with the `[MultiTenant]` data attribute.
+This is only needed if using the attribute and internally uses the `IsMultiTenant` fluent API.
+Make sure to call the base class `OnModelCreating` method if necessary, such as if inheriting from `IdentityDbContext`.

 ```cs
 protected override void OnModelCreating(ModelBuilder builder)